Staycation44/fretwork/README.md

 To use the tool setup **config** and run these in order:

-1. **Build** - scan a library and save everything into a cache file
+1. **Build** - scan a library and save everything into a cache file.
+Creates a backup of original difficulties
-2. **Analyze** - turn that cache into a CSV including song metadata and calculated metrics, one row per song - this step applies the difficulty formula
+2. **Analyze** - turn that cache into a CSV including song metadata and calculated metrics, one row per song - this step applies the difficulty formula.
+With a parameter, allows you to adjust the values in-game based on which difficulty calculation you prefer.
 3. **Render** - output a PNG graph of metrics over time for one or more specific songs based on an ID from the CSV
+4. **Restore** - Restores all difficulties to normal from the backup built by Build.
 ---

 ## 1. Setup: `config.py`